Workforce

 Community Health Centers aren’t just great places to improve the health and wellbeing of everyone they serve, they’re also an incredible place to work – and the Community Health Care Association of NYS wants to showcase all that they have to offer.

 Whether you’re a CHC looking to find that perfect clinician or a prospective employee searching for an amazing career, you’ve come to the right place.
-In addition to adding to or searching our jobs board, you can also watch a video highlighting the many reasons community health centers are prime employers – as explained by the clinicians themselves!
-You can also view our brochure (below) – and if you’re a member health center – you can download and personalize it with your CHC’s name, address, and contact info.
+We create a jobs board for you to search and you can also view our brochure (below) – and if you’re a member health center – you can download and personalize it with your CHC’s name, address, and contact info.

 Still have questions?
 Email workforce@chcanys.org and a CHCANYS workforce expert will get right back to you with the help you need to ensure your success.